OpenNewsLabs/field-guide-open-source-newsroom/docs/Chapter06-Community.md

 ### What kind of contributions will you accept?

 As a developer, when you open source your work you may be thinking that people will help improve your code, build new features, or check off items on your roadmap.
 But there are many more ways to contribute to an open source project.
-When you prepare to release your project, you'll want to think about what sorts of contributions you want and make sure [https://github.com/INN/docs/blob/master/how-to-work-with-us/contributing.md](https://github.com/INN/docs/blob/master/how-to-work-with-us/contributing.md) you communicate those needs clearly.
+When you prepare to release your project, you'll want to think about what sorts of contributions you want and make sure you communicate those needs clearly (see, for example, these [contributing guidelines from INN](https://github.com/INN/docs/blob/master/how-to-work-with-us/contributing.md)).

 In general, and particularly as you're just starting to build a community around your project, no contribution is too small.
 Even submitting bug reports and feature requests is a great way for people to get involved.
 From there, some people might progress to helping with code review and quality assurance (QA) as a less-intimidating way to contribute to the codebase.